SETIatHCRO/Front-Page/Phones/README.md

 provisioning data.
 Once phones are provisioned, they use a hardcoded static IPv4 address and send traffic on VLAN 22.

-Option 66 must be specified with the IPv4 address of the provisioning server, pbx1.hcro.org.
+Option 66 must be specified with the connection string of the provisioning server, pbx1.hcro.org.
-This is currently 10.1.22.10.
+This is currently `tftp://10.1.22.10`.

 This is how the phones know how to contact the provisioning server.